 What We Are Doing.
-CBIZ and MHM take the responsibility of safeguarding your information very seriously.
-CBIZ has patched the vulnerability on its MOVEit Transfer server and reviewed the protocols in place with its vendors to help prevent something like this from happening again.
+CBIZ takes the responsibility of safeguarding your information very seriously.
+We have since patched the MOVEit vulnerability, and reviewed the protocols we have in place with our vendors to help prevent something like this from happening again.

-As a precaution, we are offering you one year of free identity monitoring services through Kroll.
+As a precaution, we are offering you two free years of identity monitoring services through Kroll.
 You will not be billed for this service.
 The identity monitoring services we are making available to you include credit monitoring, fraud consultation and identity theft restoration.
 These services will expire at the conclusion of the complimentary period and will not automatically renew.
-For more information on identity theft prevention and Kroll Identity Monitoring, including instructions on how to activate your complimentary membership, please visit the below website and see the pages that follow this letter.

 Visit https://enroll.krollmonitoring.com to activate and take advantage of your identity monitoring services.

-You have until <<b2b\text\6(activation date)>> to activate your identity monitoring services.
-Membership Number: <<Membership Number s n>>
+You have until < b2b text 6 (activation date)>> to activate your identity monitoring services.

+Membership Number: << Membership Number s n>>